 Diet intervention

-Adult female cynomolgus macaques were fed either a Western-like (hereafter, “Western”) or a Mediterranean-like (hereafter, “Mediterranean”) diet for 15 months (approximately equivalent to 4 human years).
+Adult female cynomolgus macaques were fed either a Western-like (hereafter, “Western”, n = 20) or a Mediterranean-like (hereafter, “Mediterranean”, n = 15) diet for 15 months (approximately equivalent to 4 human years).
 The experimental diets were formulated to model human diet patterns and have been previously described (Shively et al., 2019).
 Briefly, the Western diet was designed to mimic the diet typically consumed by middle-aged Americans (Centers for Disease Control and Prevention [CDC], 2014), whereas the Mediterranean diet reflected key aspects of the human Mediterranean diet (Kafatos et al., 2000).
 The experimental diets were matched on macronutrients and cholesterol content but differed in fatty acids.
 Fats and proteins were mostly plant based in the Mediterranean diet (Kafatos et al., 2000), and from animal sources in the Western diet.
 This resulted in high levels of monounsaturated fats in the Mediterranean diet, and saturated fats in the Western diet (Cordain et al., 2005; Kafatos et al., 2000).
-The Mediterranean diet was higher in complex carbohydrates and fiber, and had a lower n-6:n-3 fatty acid ratio (similar to a traditional hunter-gatherer type diet (Cordain et al., 2005)), and lower sodium and refined sugars than the Western diet.
+The Mediterranean diet was higher in complex carbohydrates and fiber, and had a lower n-6:n-3 fatty acid ratio (similar to a modern-day, traditional hunter-gatherer type diet (Cordain et al., 2005)), and lower sodium and refined sugars than the Western diet.
 Key Mediterranean ingredients included English walnut powder and extra-virgin olive oil which were the primary components provided to participants in the PREDIMED trial (Estruch et al., 2018).
 Macronutrient composition of experimental diets compared to monkey chow and human diet patterns can be found in Table 1, Methods.

 Diet induced major shifts in monocyte gene expression

 RNA sequencing was employed to measure genome-wide gene expression of purified CD14+ monocytes after 15 months on the experimental diets.
-Diet had a strong effect on monocyte gene expression: the first principal component of gene expression, which explained 59.2% variance, was significantly associated with diet (t(25.1) = 4.41, p = 1.7 x 10-4; Fig. 1A).
-PC1 score was correlated with expression of known proinflammatory genes such as IL6 (Pearson’s r = 0.77, p = 5.4 x 10-8), IL1A (Pearson’s r = 0.69, p = 4.3 x 10-6), NFKB1 (Pearson’s r = 0.61, p = 1.2 x 10-4), and NFKB2 (Pearson’s r = 0.72, p = 1.3 x 10-6).
-Approximately 40% of the 12,240 expressed genes were significantly differentially expressed genes (DEGs) between the two diets (n = 4,900 genes, FDR < 0.05; for all detected genes and the effect size of diet, see Table S1A; for DEGs sorted by the effect size of diet, see Table S1B).
+Diet had a strong effect on monocyte gene expression: the first principal component of the correlation matrix of normalized residual gene expression (see Methods), which explained 59% of the overall variance, was significantly associated with diet (t(25.1) = 4.4, p = 1.7 x 10-4; Figure 1A).
+PC1 score was correlated with expression of known proinflammatory genes such as interleukin-6 (IL6 Pearson’s r = 0.77, p = 5.4 x 10-8), interleukin-1α (IL1A Pearson’s r = 0.69, p = 4.3 x 10-6), and two subunits of the NF-κB protein (NFKB1 Pearson’s r = 0.61, p = 1.2 x 10-4; NFKB2 Pearson’s r = 0.72, p = 1.3 x 10-6).
+Approximately 40% of the 12,240 tested genes were significantly differentially expressed genes (DEGs) between the two diets (n = 4,900 genes, FDR < 0.05; for all detected genes and the effect size of diet, see Supplementary File Table 1A; for DEGs sorted by the effect size of diet, see Supplementary File Table 1B).
 The number of diet-responsive genes was roughly balanced between those that were more highly expressed in monkeys fed the Mediterranean diet (n = 2,664; hereafter “Mediterranean genes”) and those that were more highly expressed in monkeys fed the Western diet (n = 2,236; hereafter “Western genes”).
-While balanced in direction, the effect sizes of diet in Western genes were, on average, 1.6-fold larger than in Mediterranean genes (Mann-Whitney U = 4.1 x 106, p = 6.1 x 10-117; Fig. 1B).
+While balanced in direction, the effect sizes of diet in Western genes were, on average, 1.6-fold larger than in Mediterranean genes (Mann-Whitney U = 4.1 x 106, p = 6.1 x 10-117; Figure 1B).
 Thus, the strongest effects were observed in genes that were either activated by a Western diet or suppressed by a Mediterranean diet.